wu1wu/docs/language/transform/flip.md

 # flip

-`flip` flips an object along given axes.
+{{'flip' | t}} flips an object along given axes.
 After an object is flipped, its center remains at the same position.

 {% craftml %}